-You can register your company as PMA (Penanaman Modal Asing)
+Register your company as PMA (Penanaman Modal Asing)

-PMA companies can be fully or partially foreign-owned.
+PMA companies can be fully or partially foreign owned.
 Such a company is established under the stipulated regulations of Foreign Capital Investment Law and approved by the Capital Coordinating Board of Indonesia.
 PMA companies can be converted into public companies later.

-You can register your company as KPPA
+Register your company as KPPA

 This is a foreign representative office, and it takes 3-4 working weeks of the registration process.
 This company registration type is suitable for investors who want to study the Indonesia market for research and business-related development purposes.
 They serve as the parent company’s buying and selling agent.
 However, it is restricted to certain business regions such as services, banking, trading, mining, gas, and oil.